-The Police Department will conduct semi-annual tests of the full EWS to include all elements of the system at every campus and center.
+The Police Department will conduct semi-annual tests of the full EWS to include all system elements at every campus and center.
 This may be in conjunction with semi-annual evacuation drills at each campus or center.

-The Police Department will also facilitate drill of the emergency management plan for at least one campus or center each calendar year.
-The Police Department will document each exercise including the date, time, a description of the simulated event, and whether it was announced or unannounced.
+The Police Department will also facilitate drills of the emergency management plan for at least one campus or center each calendar year.
+The Police Department will document each exercise, including the date, time, a description of the simulated event, and whether it was announced or unannounced.

-For any and all drills executed, the Central Arizona College Police Department conducts an assessment of the emergency plans and its capabilities.
+The Central Arizona College Police Department assesses the emergency plans and capabilities for any and all drills executed.
 This is accomplished in what is referred to as an After Action Report/Improvement Plan, or AAR/IP.
-The AAR/IP aligns objectives and core capabilities providing a consistent taxonomy for evaluation.
-Event objectives, aligned core capabilities, and performance ratings for observed activities are organized and summarized to provide feedback on the drill.
-Strengths and weaknesses are determined and evaluated and the emergency plans are adjusted, if needed, to improve the response to emergency situations.
+The AAR/IP aligns objectives and core capabilities, providing a consistent taxonomy for evaluation.
+Event objectives aligned core capabilities, and performance ratings for observed activities are organized and summarized to provide feedback on the drill.
+Strengths and weaknesses are determined and evaluated, and the emergency plans are adjusted, if needed, to improve the response to emergency situations.